The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 Established in 2008, TXRX Labs is a non-profit hackerspace for the greater Houston area.
 Housed in the East End District, they offer courses in and access to their rapid prototyping lab, woodshop, machineshop, electronics lab, and a wide variety of other tools.
 Their goal is to educate the public about technology and show how seemingly complex techniques can be used by anyone.

 Chaihuo Maker Space is the first maker space in Shenzhen, and the second in China.
 Its name comes from the Chinese saying "The fire burns high when everybody adds wood to it".
-“Chaihuo” is the Chinese word for “wood".
-In western phraseology, this might be expressed as “many hands make light work”.
+“Chaihuo” is the Chinese word for “firewood".
 Chaihuo provides an open and collaborative environment for makers and encourages cross-field communication.
 Chaihuo was founded by Seeed Studio, an open hardware company in Shenzhen, China.
 Chaihuo is also the organizer of Maker Faire Shenzhen since 2012.
 They provide a physical space for people to get access to tools and equipment, also for people to get together, to communicate.

-Ouishare is a global community that connects people,organisations and ideas around fairness,openness and trust.
+Ouishare is a global community that connects people, organizations and ideas around fairness, openness and trust.

 Ouishare connectors organize local events every month to connect collaborative economy enthusiasts.
 These can be coworking meetup's, informal drinks with pitch sessions from local projects, workshops and larger events such as barcamps, conferences and festivals.